-Method Description

-getName Returns the name of a component.

-getText Returns the text that a component matches.

-setName Modifies the name of a component.

-setText Modifies the text that a component matches.
+Method Description getText Returns the text that a component matches. setMatchLength Modifies the size of the component matched text, in Unicode characters setMatchSize Modifies the size of the component matched text, in bytes. setName Modifies the name of a component. setText Modifies the text that a component matches.